 The Dome of the Rock in Jerusalem, Israel

 Dating from the 7th century, this famous public shrine is the world’s oldest standing Islamic monument.
-The first Islamic building to feature a Byzantine-style dome, the construction of The Dome of the Rock was one of the earliest examples in the development of an Islamic style.
+The Dome of the Rock was the first Islamic building to feature a Byzantine-style dome.
 The gold-plated wood dome is situated on an octagonal base.
-The building itself is decorated with floral and geometric mosaics.
+And the building itself is decorated with floral and geometric mosaics.

 The Taj Mahal in Agra, India